 Meeting my dog ten years ago represented one such instant.
 She lived in the flat below me with a lady who adored Elvis Presley and had a cardboard cut-out of him in her living room.
 In bad health, reclusive and shy, she went into hospital to have an operation, leaving her dog, one cat and birds at home alone, but never returned.

 Dogs and I had a fraught relationship, most notably because I had been chased by one as a kid, a tall narrow Doberman who I believed would devour me in one ecstatic bite.
-My aunt, who ran a pub, also had two huge, somewhat terrifying German Shepherds who seemed to think when we visited, I needed accompanying to the loo.
+My aunt, Christine who ran a pub, also had two huge, somewhat terrifying German Shepherds who seemed to think when we visited, I needed accompanying to the loo.
 Needless to say, I had never had a dog and apart from promising my daughter a Pomeranian when I became high, and then changing my mind when the mania sobered up, I never wanted one.

 Meeting Lolpop can only be described as an examination in excruciating anxiety.
 I met the lady’s daughter one afternoon, two weeks after her mother died, dithering about outside the flat.
 She held a bin bag in one hand, had a handbag holed up on her arm, and wore the facial expression of one who found the tidying away of a life all too inconvenient.
 So inconvenient in fact, she had decided to shut the front door and leave the pets trapped in the flat indefinitely.

 I walked down a long, chilly magnolia hall with Ray Davies from The Kinks smiling at me from posters on the wall, and I honestly did need a friend as no sunset could save me now.
 I could hear the dog barking.
 I’d heard her a million times before.
-She sounded six-feet-tall with huge jaws that would rip my flimsy Velcro soul in two.
+She sounded six-feet-tall with huge jaws that would rip me in two.
 As I entered the living room, something small and black charged at me.
 I felt a warm lick on the back of my hand, and the soft floss of her hair tickled my skin, and when I looked down, I glimpsed a black medium sized dog, with a gentle, inquisitive face, a vertical white stripe running between her eyes (and down her long nose), white paws on her thin matchstick legs and a white tip on the end of her tail.

 She came home with me that day.
 Underweight, anxious, her hair matted, sore pots from where she’d lay in her own urine, she ran into my home, inspected every room, and then looked at me as if to say, I’m ready to give it a go.
 I fell in love with Lolpop and over time, she learned it was safe to love me, too, and she loved in a militant devout sort of way as if she’d taken up a new religion and become quite the evangelical.